 Driven by plummeting battery costs, Gammons Construction has deployed shipping-container-size Enertainer lithium-ion batteries, creating construction sites free of diesel fumes.
 Beyond the smaller carbon footprint, these units (which can be purpose-built or retrofits of diesel engines) are more dependable and require less maintenance.
 The decrease in noise and pollution also allows construction to go on longer in residential areas.

 Many of these units still require power cords, but that could also become a thing of the past.
 San Francisco–based startup and Autodesk Technology Centers resident PHION Technologies has developed a prototype over-the-air wireless power and data system that can reach nearly a dozen feet to recharge devices, no power cords or charging pads required.
 The ultimate goal is scalable power across a 30-foot radius that also delivers position-tracking functionality for construction robots and aids wireless network connectivity.

 3. Eyes on (or in) the Site From Anywhere

-Autodesk Technology Centers resident ZEITdice, from Canada, takes a different approach to remote collaboration using high-definition, time-lapse cameras instead of digital models.
+Autodesk Technology Center resident ZEITdice, from Canada, takes a novel approach to remote collaboration using high-definition, time-lapse cameras instead of digital models.
 By sorting through endless hours of footage of construction sites, ZEITdice uses machine learning to recognize patterns and anomalies, generating reports on efficiency and safety improvements and providing thermal and infrared imaging.